The Upholstery Bureau wants you to enjoy your course and your time in the workshop. If you have some questions, let me answer a few here.

 What places can I go to for fabrics?

 I highly recommend The Cloth Shop at 290 Portobello Road.
 It’s a beautiful shop and you can actually see and touch the fabrics and buy what you want, there and then.
-They supply great Chenilles, velvets and linens – beautiful.
+They supply great Chenilles, velvets and linens –

 The Curtain Factory Outlet in North Finchley has masses of fabrics to choose from all organised in colours in different rooms.
+Look at their website before you head out there for opening times etc

 Chelsea Harbour offers loads of high end designer fabrics and often you can buy without pre-ordering.